 Main

-Compute all non-negative lags - calculation of autocorrelation on all non-negative delays On (by default) | Off
+Compute all non-negative lags — calculation of autocorrelation over all non-negative lags enabled (by default) | turned off

-Maximum non-negative lag (less than input length) is the maximum positive delay 1 (by default) | Integer greater than or equal to 0 and less than input length.
+Maximum non-negative lag (less than input length) — maximum positive delay 1 (default) | Integer greater than or equal to 0 and less than input length

 Dependencies

-Scaling - output data scaling None (By default) | Biased | Unbiased | Unity at zero-lag.
+Scaling — scaling the output data of None (by default) | Biased | Unbiased | Unity at zero-lag

 The scaling applied to the output data.

-None - generates raw autocorrelation without normalisation.
+None — generates raw autocorrelation without normalization.

 Biased — generates a biased autocorrelation estimate.